tmatofa/quickstart-eks-cdk-python/README.md

     - Similar to the Pod view but instead focuses on Deployment, StatefulSet and DaemonSet views

 Within all of these dashboards you can click on names as links and it'll drill down to show you details relevant to that item.

+## (Optional) How to access Kubecost should you choose to deploy it

+We have deployed an in-VPC private Network Load Balancer (NLB) to access your Kubecost service.
+There is no login or password - access is controlled from a network perspective.

+To access this enter the following command `get service kubecost-nlb --namespace=kube-system` to find the address of this under EXTERNAL-IP.
+Alternatively, you can find the Kubecost NLB in the AWS EC2 console and get its address from there.

+You'll need to have network connectivity via something like the Client VPN, Site-to-Site VPN or DirectConnect to be able to reach it.

 ## Deploy some sample/demo apps to explore our new Kubernetes environment and its features